JavaScriptKC/workshop/readme.md

 - local vs global node modules
 - Build something and publish with NPM?
 - How NPM handles different versions of the same
+- The star for the most recent version
 - The tilde for versions to help resolve dependencies using symver
 - Useful NPM commands besides install
   - init